 One of the most impressive encounters we had in Cambodia was with the HeroRATs at APOPO Visitor Center in Siem Reap.
-These small creatures do a fantastic job locating landmines and we had a fascinating demonstration of how they work.
+These small creatures do a fantastic job locating landmines and we saw a fascinating demonstration of how they work.

-Two other excursions, which made lasting impressions on us, were an ox-cart tour to the Cambodian countryside and a boat trip on Tonle Sap Lake.
+Two other excursions, both of which made lasting impressions on us, were an ox-cart tour to the Cambodian countryside and a boat trip on Tonle Sap Lake.
 Here, daily life is very different from our life at home in Oslo.
 The people in the countryside grow most of what they eat, while those who live on and by Tonle Sap mainly live on what they fish.

 The most unique feature of the villages at Tonle Sap are the houses.
-These are built on up to 10 meter high stilts, due to the varying water levels throughout the year.
+These are built on up-to-10-meter-high stilts, due to the varying water levels throughout the year.
 The lake also has many floating villages that move around with the bodies of water.
 We were visiting during the driest season and could therefore walk between some of the houses.
 However, much of the year, even the shortest distances must be traveled by boat.

 From Cambodia, we continued on to Singapore.
 The contrasts between these countries are enormous, and it was almost a cultural shock to suddenly walk among Singapore’s skyscrapers and countless malls.
 We wanted to experience more than the latter and went on a jungle tour.
 Only a 15-minute taxi ride from Singapore’s busiest shopping street is a recreational area with multiple hiking trails.
 It was very fun to see monkeys, turtles, lizards, chickens and squirrels so close to the hustle and bustle of the big city.

 Back in Norway, it was time to get into the Christmas spirit.
-As we love Christmas, we did a lot of Christmas activities in and around Oslo.
+As we love Christmas, we did a lot of holiday activities in and around Oslo.
 One of our favorite activities was cutting our own Christmas tree at Rolstad Farm.

-Looking back on 2018, we can conclude that this was a year of many great adventures.
+Looking back on 2018, we can conclude that it was a year of many great adventures.
 Yet our travel bug it still not cured, and we can reveal that 2019 will be our biggest travel year so far!